Native American and Indigenous Studies Initiative

 Andrew Scherer

-Associate Professor of Anthropology and Archaeology, Director, Joukowsky Institute for Archaeology and the Ancient World
+Associate Professor of Anthropology and Archaeology, Director of the Joukowsky Institute for Archaeology and the Ancient World

 Andrew Scherer is an archaeologist and biological anthropologist whose research focuses on the pre-colonial Maya of Mexico and Guatemala.
 He currently co-directs archaeological research among the ancient Maya kingdoms of Piedras Negras, Yaxchilan, and Sak Tz'i' (White Dog).
 This research involves collaboration with a number of local Indigenous communities.
 This work is part of a two decades long effort to reconstruct the dynamic history of Maya kingdoms of the Usumacinta River region.